InformationArchitecture-YU/Lab-05/readme.md

 ## 1. Launch an EC2 server with Neo4J Installed from the AWS Marketplace in the Console
+In this first step, we will create a Neo4J installation on an EC2 using Amazon's Machine Images (pre-configured servers that support your selected software insallation).
+You will confirm your connectivity via the Neo4J browser.
+If you do not currently have Neo4J installed, please (download Neo4J)[https://neo4j.com/download-neo4j-now/?utm_program=na-prospecting&utm_source=google&utm_medium=cpc&utm_campaign=na-search-graph-databases&utm_adgroup=graph-databases-general&gclid=CjwKCAjwj6SEBhAOEiwAvFRuKI2SzVYSu7Ko_C2p-9TMRdPOsLVz-B7dU7WM9fPY5t6BsgTJrphMXBoCbW0QAvD_BwE].

- 1. AWS marketplace
+**1. AWS marketplace**
       1. Log-in to your AWS console
       2. From the AWS Console, navigate to the AWS marketplace https://aws.amazon.com/marketplace
       3. Search for neo4j graph database (be sure to select community edition)
 ![AWS marketpalce AMI](img/AWS_marketplace_AMI.png)

- 2. Subscribe and configure
+**2. Subscribe and configure**
-    We will now subscribe to neo4j service which will walk us through the steps of deploying an EC2 instance with a Special AMI (amazon machine image) which will already contain neo4j running and ready as soon as the EC2 is deployed.
+We will now subscribe to Neo4J service which will walk us through the steps of deploying an EC2 instance with a Special AMI (amazon machine image) which will already contain neo4j running and ready as soon as the EC2 is deployed.

-    1. configure
+   1. **configure**
            in the configure you will select your image  software versions and AWS location please mimic the selections below

     ![configure](img/configure.png)

-    2. create security group and select options
+   2. **create security group and select options**
         ![Launch](img/Launch.png)

-    3. create or select key
+   3. **create or select key**
 create a new key or select one you have previous created and have access to  (you will need this to log into your EC2)
         ![keygen](img/keygen.png)
-    4. deploy
+   4. **deploy**
         select deploy and your new neo4j EC2 will be ready to use in a min or two

 ### 2. Use the Neo4J browser to connect to the Neo4j instance you created

-next we will log into the neo4j console via the bowser and start learning about neo4j

-1. use chrome
-   because of the way neo4j authenticates using any browser besides chrome can be difficult unless you log into the server and create a signed ssl certificate
-   reference article in you want to look into sll certificates: https://medium.com/neo4j/getting-certificates-for-neo4j-with-letsencrypt-a8d05c415bbd
+In this next section, we will log into the Neo4J console via the Neo4J Browser.
+Note: because of the way Neo4J authenticates using any browser besides chrome can be difficult unless you log into the server and create a signed ssl certificate.
+See the (reference article) [https://medium.com/neo4j/getting-certificates-for-neo4j-with-letsencrypt-a8d05c415bbd] in you want to look into sll certificates.

 2. http://{public dns}:7474/
    head to the EC2 console so you can get the dns of your new EC2 sever and then put it into chrome you should see the screen below